-If you have gone shopping for a web application recently, you would have noticed how a majority of them talk about the all-conquering dashboard they have while trying to lure you.
-And not without good reason.
-A dashboard is your handle to everything you have hired that app to do, and a good html5 dashboard an easy-to-grip one.
+If you have gone shopping for a web application recently, you would have noticed how a majority of them talk about the all-conquering dashboard.
+This is all a part of their attempts to lure you – and not without good reason.
+A dashboard is your access to everything you have hired that app to do.
+Furthermore, a good html5 dashboard is an easy-to-grip one.

 What makes a dashboard good, you ask?
 A whole bunch of things, and then some more.
-But fundamentally, users want their dashboards to be clean, provide context like targets and benchmarks and be customizable.
-And in this post, we will take you through 5 web apps whose dashboards we find to be highly inspiring.
+But fundamentally, users want their dashboards to be clean, provide contexts like targets and benchmarks and be customizable.
+And in this post, we will take you through five web apps whose dashboards we find highly inspiring.

-ClickTale is a Web Analytics tool that that provides businesses with insights into their customers’ online behavior to optimize website performance, improve usability and dramatically increase conversion rates.
+ClickTale is a Web Analytics tool that provides businesses with insights into their customers’ online behavior to optimize website performance, improve usability, and dramatically increase conversion rates.

-Their dashboard shows the most critical components upfront — Heatmaps, Search Recordings, Visitor Recordings, Conversion Funnel and Visitor Geolocations — and then you can drill-down into any of them for a closer look.
+Their dashboard shows the most critical components upfront — Heatmaps, Search Recordings, Visitor Recordings, Conversion Funnel, and Visitor Geolocations.
+Then, you can drill down into any of them for a closer look.

-FitBit is a pedometer that measures personal data such as the number of steps walked, distance traveled, calories burned and quality of sleep, and puts them together on a dashboard that becomes your stay-fit monitor.
+Fitbit is a pedometer that measures personal data such as the number of steps walked, distance traveled, calories burned, and quality of sleep.
+Then, it puts them together on a dashboard that becomes your stay-fit monitor.

 Showing the activity as a percentage of the goal reached pushes you to complete it.

-Similarly it adds more context to your sleep pattern by telling you your overall sleep efficiency.
+Similarly, it adds more context to your sleep pattern by sharing info about your overall sleep efficiency.